-A New Album Recreates The Work Of The First Known Women Composers In America
+A New Album Re-Creates The Work Of The 1st Known Female Composers In America

 But most striking is the fact that women were credited for their compositions at all.
 At the time, Herbert says, very few women would have been in a position to compose music.
 Even across the Atlantic in Europe, composing would have been reserved for women of means.

-"The only women we know of today who were composers often...were in very specific situations in which they were given the opportunity to even have credit for their original work," he says, and in the Americas, it was a "complete anomaly" for women in the colonies to be credited for any kind of creative work.
+"The only women we know of today who were composers often...were in very specific situations in which they were given the opportunity to even have credit for their original work," he says, and in the Americas, it was a "complete anomaly" for women in the Colonies to be credited for any kind of creative work.

-With the recording of these early compositions on Voices in the Wilderness, Chris Herbert brings us a step closer towards recognizing the contributions of women in the history of American music.
+With the recording of these early compositions on Voices in the Wilderness, Chris Herbert brings us a step closer toward recognizing the contributions of women in the history of American music.

-Voices in the Wilderness is due out in spring 2021 via Bright Shiny Things.
+The album Voices in the Wilderness is due out in spring 2021 via Bright Shiny Things.